shihad1972/ec2-security-groups/README.md

 The variables you will be required to provide are as follows:
   - region
       The AWS region the VPC belongs to, e.g. eu-west-1
+  - vpc_name
+      The name of the VPC that the security groups will be created for.
+      If your VPC does not have a name, you can pass in the vpc_id instead
   - aws_security_groups:
       A dictionary of security groups to create.
 You can use group_name or cidr_ip for the firewall rule; the group_name can already exist or be one you are creating with this role.
       Dictionary variable layout:

 aws_security_groups:
   name:
     desc: some description here